-In the time between Fionn and St Patrick, there rose over the people of Ireland mighty High Kings, who held power by force of arms, wit and wisdom.
+In the time between the Tuatha Princes and St Patrick, there rose over the people of Ireland mighty High Kings, who held power by force of arms, wit and wisdom.
 One of the greatest among them was Cormac of the wide purple cloak, whose hair was as golden as the heavy torc around his neck, with teeth like a shower of pearls and skin as fair as snow.

 Grandson of Conn of the Hundred Battles he was, and during his reign the land was fruitful and rich, slumbering under peace and happiness.
 The old feuds were forgotten and the raids and plunderings came to an end, for no chieftain or king would raise his hand against Cormac.

 And yet all was not perfect in his realm, nor could it ever be on this mortal earth!
 To his hall at Tara there came a young man called Socht, from the chill northlands, and he bore with him a marvellous sword called the Hard Headed Steeling.
 Its hilt was of superior craftsmanship, gold and silver wrought throughout, a belt of resolute steel which knew no tarnish and swam with hidden waves, and a double edge to its blade.

 It could be bent almost double and it would spring back straight and true, and if it were held in running water it would slice in two a hair floated down to it.
 Two halves of a man it could make, and yet he'd run for a while before realising what had happened to him.

 The High King's steward was called Dubdrenn, and when he saw this wonderful weapon his eyes grew full of it.
 He tossed and turned at night and could think of nothing but the blade.
 Soon he approached Socht and offered him great wealth in exchange for the sword – his own meals every day, the meals of four men for his family in Ulster, and after Socht could give the sword whatever price he wished.